LEXUGE/nixos/README.md

 - If you want to use my packaged [simple-obfs](https://github.com/shadowsocks/simple-obfs), just grab `packages/simple-obfs.nix`.
-- See `nesting.nix` if you want to use switchable transparent proxy.
+- See `proxy.nix` if you want to use transparent proxy.
 - If you want to use my [smartdns](https://github.com/pymumu/smartdns), take a look into `packages/smartdns.nix` and `modules/smartdns.nix`.

 # See also